Sh1r0Yaksha/SmolTAS/README.md

 ### Save and Load Position
 This mod saves the players position and time spent in level and then loads it when certain keys are pressed

+### Coordinates and Velocity of Player
+This mod displays the values of coordinates and Velocities of the player in X and Y direction

+### Input Recording
+This mod lets people write inputs as WASD in a text file and the game will replicate those inputs frame by frame

 # How to install